xaaha/hulak/README.md

 ### To do

+- [x] Find and replace vars that are in the env key
-- [x] Unit Testing.
+- [ ] Unit Testing.
   - Ongoing: parser_test
-- [ ] Final environment map should always include global.
-If the variable exists on both, then replace the global one with the default one
 - [ ] Remove the env value if the file creation is skipped.